 |Example forum view, from PhpBB.
 (Photo credit: Wikipedia)|

 Frankly, I find your "we are making the choice to do so" argument re: the internet to be extremely disingenuous.
 One might argue that people reading newspapers in the 1960s were "choosing" to do so as well.
 Heck, they even had to go outside to pick the paper up!
 The internet is the medium of communication now.
 It's real life.
 It's not a fairyland where people happen to wander into unicorns.What I wrote certainly was not intended to be disingenuous.
 Yes, someone in the 1960s who read newspapers was in fact choosing to do so.
 Someone in the 1980s who watched television was choosing to do so.
+I certainly knew people in the 80s who did not own televisions even though they could have afforded to do so.
 And today, someone who spends time on the Internet is choosing to do so.
 While these statements are true, none of them gets at what I was suggesting in the post.
 So here's yet another stab at it.

 Suppose I set up a Google alert so that I receive an email every time someone writes about me.
 Also suppose that I use a Twitter monitoring tool to do something similar (i.e., making sure I see every tweet someone writes in which I am mentioned).
 With me so far?
 Now, my taking these steps is a choice insofar as anything else I do is a choice.
 Not doing these things does not prevent me from using the Internet for all sorts of other things (e.g., keeping up with various news stories).